nix-community/nixos-vscode-server/README.md

 ## Future work

+### Patching extensions
 More work is needed to see if it is possible to also automatically patch binaries in VS Code extensions without using the FHS compatible environment.

+### WSL support
+Some work has been done to get WSL to work out of the box, but it is not working quite yet.